rilldata/rill/docs/docs/integration/embedding.md

 ```

 ### Example
-Here's an example of how to create a dashboard component in a React application:
+Here's an example of how to create a dashboard component in a React application, this component will fetch the iframe URL from the backend and embed the dashboard in the frontend:

 ```jsx
 import React, { useEffect, useState } from 'react';